vdct/ProjetDuMois/DEVELOP.md

-# Contribuer au développement de ProjetDuMois.fr
+# Contribute to the development of ProjetDuMois.fr

-## Dépendances
+## Dependencies

 * NodeJS >= 9
 * Curl, Awk, Grep, Sed, xsltproc